Yvonne Ho AM, Musician & Educationalist

 In addition to her extensive experience in private music tuition through the years, she has also taught music at Trinity College, Parkville, and at Rosewood Downs Music Academy (with Jill Adam from Johnny Young Talent School).

-Her second instrument is singing/voice and she was an alto in a prestigious 4-part singing group for many years.
-She was also a percussionist in the orchestra & played the drumkit in bands.
+She is also a percussionist in the orchestra & plays the drumkit in bands.
 When she was 10 years old, she was the side-drummer in an all-girls' marching band.

 Yvonne's accolades include being awarded Member (AM) of the Order of Australia in 2015, Australia Awards in 2014 and being inducted to the Victorian Women's Roll of Honour in 2013.

 She is a Compere at numerous Eisteddfods in Melbourne, a public speaker, and an Australia Day Ambassador for the Victorian Government.

 She is energetic, friendly and nurturing, and believes that everyone can excel in music, given the right guidance and inspiration to realise his/her potential.

 As an educationalist, Yvonne believes there is no greater achievement and personal satisfaction than happy students and appreciative parents through the years.